pcrain/slip.py/INSTALL.md

 ### Linux / OSX Install Instructions
   - Install Python 3.8 using your package manager (Pip should be included)
+    - While Python 3.8 is recommended, Python 3.6 and up should work fine
   - Make and install [slippc](https://github.com/pcrain/slippc)
   - Create a symlink to the slippc binary in your /home/$USER/bin directory (or anywhere else in your `PATH`) using: